MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: The Multiscale Clustering Bifiltration (MCbiF)

-\begin{proposition} \begin{enumerate}[(i)] \item $\mathrm{HF}_1(s,t)\ge 1$ iff $\theta$ has a 1-conflict in $[s,t]$. \item If $\theta$ has a 1-conflict in $[s,t]$, then it also has a triangle 0-conflict. \item If $\theta$ is hierarchical in $[s,t]$, then $\mathrm{HF}_1(s,t)=0$. \end{enumerate} \end{proposition} See Appendix~\ref{appx:proofs_4_1} for a proof.
+\begin{proposition} (i) $\mathrm{HF}_1(s,t)\ge 1$ iff $\theta$ has a 1-conflict in $[s,t]$. (ii) If $\theta$ has a 1-conflict in $[s,t]$, then it also has a triangle 0-conflict. (iii) If $\theta$ is hierarchical in $[s,t]$, then $\mathrm{HF}_1(s,t)=0$. \end{proposition} See Appendix~\ref{appx:proofs_4_1} for a proof.
 Proposition~\ref{prop:1-conflict} shows that a 1-conflict is a special kind of triangle 0-conflict arising from higher-order cluster inconsistencies across scales.
-This is illustrated in Fig.~\ref{fig:classfication_task_data} and more details are provided in Examples~\ref{ex:toy_example} and~\ref{ex:4element_example} in Appendix~\ref{appx:examples}, which present sequences of partitions where different 1-conflicts emerge across scales.
-Moreover, Proposition~\ref{prop:1-conflict}~(iii) shows that the MCbiF has a trivial 1-dimensional MPH if $\theta$ is strictly hierarchical. \begin{remark} Proposition~\ref{prop:1-conflict} states that every 1-conflict is a triangle 0-conflict.
-However, not every (triangle) 0-conflict is a 1-conflict, see Example~\ref{ex:toy_example}.
-Note also that several triangle 0-conflicts in the sequence $\theta$ can lead to a 1-conflict, when the triangle 0-conflicts are linked together in such a way as to form a non-bounding cycle, see Example~\ref{ex:toy_example}.
-We can test for these systematically using $\mathrm{HF}_1$. \end{remark}
+This is illustrated in Fig.~\ref{fig:mcbif_construction} and Examples~\ref{ex:toy_example}--\ref{ex:4element_example} in Appendix~\ref{appx:examples}, which present sequences of partitions where different 1-conflicts emerge across scales.
+Note that Proposition~\ref{prop:1-conflict}~(iii) shows that the MCbiF has a trivial 1-dimensional MPH if $\theta$ is strictly hierarchical.

-\begin{remark} The presence of a 1-conflict for the interval $[s,t]$ signals the fact that assigning all the elements involved in the conflict to a shared cluster would increase the consistency of the sequence.
-Hence, when a 1-conflict gets resolved, e.g., the corresponding homology generator dies in the MPH at $(s,t')$, $t < t'$, then we say that $\theta(t')$ is a \textit{conflict-resolving partition}, see \cite{schindlerAnalysingMultiscaleClusterings2025}.
-As two illustrations, consider Example~\ref{ex:toy_example}, where a 1-conflict emerges through the interplay of partitions at scales $t=1,2,3$ and gets resolved by $\theta(4)=\hat{1}$, and Example~\ref{ex:4element_example}, where three different 1-conflicts first emerge between scales $t=1$ and $t=6$ and then get resolved one by one by partitions $\theta(7)$, $\theta(8)$ and $\theta(9)$. \end{remark}
+\begin{remark} The presence of a 1-conflict in $[s,t]$ signals the fact that assigning all the elements involved in the conflict to a shared cluster would increase the consistency of the sequence $\theta$.
+Hence, when a 1-conflict gets resolved (e.g., the corresponding homology generator dies in the MPH at $(s,t')$, $t < t'$), then $\theta(t')$ is called a \textit{conflict-resolving partition}~ \citep{schindlerAnalysingMultiscaleClusterings2025}.
+This is illustrated in Example~\ref{ex:toy_example}, where a 1-conflict gets resolved by $\theta(4)=\hat{1}$, and Example~\ref{ex:4element_example}, where three different 1-conflicts get resolved one by one by partitions $\theta(7)$, $\theta(8)$ and $\theta(9)$. \end{remark}

-To quantify the presence of 1-conflicts in $\theta$ we introduce an unnormalised global measure for the sequence $\theta$, as follows.
+To quantify the presence of 1-conflicts in $\theta$, we introduce an unnormalised global measure.

 \begin{definition}[Average 1-conflict]